Konduko/VisitorApiDocs/docs/README.md

 5. Prepare for switching to the production environment
 6. Bulk Upload Visitor records for your Event

+# Recent Updates

+The following recent improvements were made to the api:

+- Fix a typo in the `language` field
+- Added minimum requirements for some fields.
+Check the [Fields with minimum requirements are](https://konduko.github.io/VisitorApiDocs/#/:~:text=Fields%20with%20minimum%20requirements) section for more details
+- Response now uses `snake_case` naming convention
+- Removed `error` field from Response, `message` field should be used instead

 # Initial Setup

 Konduko's API sends and receives data in JSON format over HTTPS/REST.